0ksks/memematch/slides.md

 </v-click>

 <!--
-MemeMatch solves the common problem of finding the perfect meme to express your emotions.
-Instead of manually searching, our AI agent understands your feelings and recommends the best matches.
+MemeMatch solves a common problem: finding the right meme to express your feelings.
+It combines emotion recognition, multimodal search, and creative generation to bridge this gap.
 -->

 ---